m-clare/gusset_design/notes.md

 - Uniform Force Method

 ### Geometric Constraints - Gusset Plates
-- 3 inch offset for edge of gusset from column
+- 3 inch offset for edge of gusset from column - DONE
-- 3 inch offset for edge of gusset from beam
+- 3 inch offset for edge of gusset from beam - DONE
-- 2 inch offset from column to brace connection
+- 2 inch offset from column to brace connection - DONE
-- 6 inch offset from beam to brace connection
+- 6 inch offset from beam to brace connection - DONE
-- 3 inch offset either side of brace (shoulder)
+- 3 inch offset either side of brace (shoulder) - DONE

 ### Geometric Constraints - Forces
 - 3 Force Polygons